ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 ### Create Azure Resource Manager service connection

-We're going to use the `AzureCLI` task in our pipeline which requires an Azure Resource Manager service connection.
+We're going to use the Azure CLI task in our pipeline which requires an Azure Resource Manager service connection.
 Follow these steps to create the service connection (see [Connect to Microsoft Azure](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops) for more info):

 1. Log in to you Azure DevOps organization and open your team project.
 1. Open the Project setting in the left bottom corner.